wics-uw/website/content/pages/constitution.md

-7. *Technical Excellence:* The committee acknowledges that its fundamental goal is to support diversity in technical work, and members will strive to achieve excellence in this work themselves.
+7. *Technical Excellence:* The committee acknowledges that its fundamental goal is to support diversity in technical work, and members will strive to achieve growth and excellence in this work themselves and encourage it in others, through hard work, mentorship, and curiosity.

 # II.
 Committee Composition #